Gran Sandy: Early life and education

-Sandy was born in Santa Cruz de la Sierra, Bolivia.
+Sandy was born in Santa Cruz de la Sierra, Bolivia to a Romanian father (Alexandre Hangano), who was a fine arts painter and a Lebanese mother (Leila Cassab) who’s maternal uncle was (Archbishop Pietro Sfair).

-His father, Alexandre Hangano, was a fine arts painter of Romanian heritage and his mother, Leila Cassab Sfeir, was Bolivian (born in Cochabamba) of Lebanese Maronite catholic heritage (Archbishop Pietro Sfair was her maternal uncle).
 The doctor who assisted with the birth of el Gran Sandy was Melchor Pinto.

 Despite having ten children together, the marriage ended in divorce.
 Sandy's father moved to Chile.
 His mother made her life in Santa Cruz de la Sierra, Bolivia.
 The family was of limited financial means.

 Sandy's great uncle was Emilio Sfeir, hero of Bolivian counter espionage during the Chaco War and friend to Hernan Siles Zuazo, whom he met when both were political prisoners in 1949 on the Isla de la Luna on Lake Titicaca.

 Sandy went to high school at the Colegio Don Bosco (Salesian teaching order) in La Paz, Bolivia.
 Sandy's parents desired that Sandy pursue a career in engineering and architecture at the UMSA university in La Paz, but he did not have such vocation.
 He once said that he "looked around and saw that the city already had roads, bridges and buildings" and he wanted to do something that had not been done before.